christianlarsen/dspf-edit/README.md

 ### Latest
 **0.8.0** - 2025-09-21
-- Added: Ability to remove an element from the tree (constant/field/attribute).
+- Added: Ability to remove a constant or a field from the DDS.

 ---